Blog 127. Business, Money And Your Career: Are You Aware That Being Late For Appointments Tells People More About You Than You May Realise?

 And it is also wise to keep in mind that whatever happened to you as a child, learn to heal what happened.
 You are not that child anymore.
 Indeed, you are an adult with adult responsibilities.

-Lik Hock Yap Ivan, a retired Malaysian badminton player once wisely said, “If your’re early, you’re on time.
+Lik Hock Yap Ivan, a Singaporean who once wisely said, “If you’re early, you’re on time.
 If you’re on time, you’re late.”